thegworld/gtx-browser/tools/android/native_lib_memory/README.md

 symbol_level = 1
 ```

-And to build a Chrome target, not Chromium, in order to get code ordering,
+And to build a Chrome target, not GTx Browser, in order to get code ordering,
 e.g. `monochrome_apk`.
 Then, you can either use it purely to visualize code
 layout, or to couple it with residency.